Mercedes Morán: “Extremism and fundamentalism are current realities”

 How would you define this film?

 It belongs to the friendship genre.
 We all have the memory of some of them, such as separations.
 I thought it was original, plus the director’s look at her own life experience gave her an interesting distance.
-She talks about the issues that concern older people such as the proximity of death and she does it without solemnity, honestly.
+She talks regarding the issues that concern older people such as the proximity of death and she does it without solemnity, honestly.
 She went back to exercising a humor that is no longer used, that belongs to that universe, to those people.
 Nothing is underlined, neither melodrama, nor nostalgia.
 It seemed to me a success that it was not a heavy tango but rather by Piazzolla.

 —The director said that there are no films for older people: does it also happen to the interpreters with their roles?

 —It’s not happening to me, but I don’t feel like I’m the norm.
 They are starting to direct more women and it is not by chance.
 It is something that screenwriters and playwrights need to tell, which is more encompassing than ages.
 I am lucky to be called.
 It seems to me that I have a merit, although it does not sound humble, is that I like to play characters of older women, beyond what the industry asks for, which is generally not looking for these roles.
 The sometimes condemned actresses fill ourselves with some tricks and some modesty of being photographed.
 I found a lot of relief and rest in doing these leads.
 In my last three films – including The Dancing Begins – I play women much older than my age.
-Which allows me to stop worrying about being young or attractive.
+Which allows me to stop worrying regarding being young or attractive.
 I think it’s a fantastic exercise as an actress and as a person.
 Since this job gives me the opportunity to anticipate how one can live and look in five or ten years.

 — The Dance Begins reflects the loneliness of artists who were almost forgotten.
 How do you face that possibility?